 The public can also call in using phone #1-929-205-6099 and the above Meeting ID and Password above.

-The Metuchen Borough Council will take formal action at this meeting.
+The Metuchen Mayor and Borough Council will take formal action at this meeting.

 The Borough is using this format in an effort to mitigate the chance of exposure to COVID-19, as a part of the Borough’s ongoing effort to slow the rate of transmission and avoid overwhelming our treatment centers.